 Central to Zencey's argument is that GDP has a built-in perverse incentive to replace "natural-capital" services (sunlight, wetlands, fertile soil) with "built-capital services" (electricity, dams and treatment plants, fertilizer).
 The latter are counted as adding to GDP, the former taken for granted (or written off) as "free," i.e. non-productive.
 So if I care for the land I add nothing to GDP, whereas if I pump depleted soil full of chemical fertilizers, I've supposedly added to the nation's wealth, by engaging in an economic transaction.

 In summing all economic activity in the economy, gross domestic product makes no distinction between items that are costs and items that are benefits.
-If you get into a fender-bender and have your car fixed, G.D.P. goes up.
+If you get into a fender-bender and have your car fixed, G.D.P. goes up."Natural capital" is a bit of a misnomer, however, since nature includes values irreducible to economic calculation (ethical and aesthetic values, for instance).
+GDP is deeply flawed, Zencey points out, but abandoning it poses difficulties of its own:

 A similarly counterintuitive result comes from other kinds of defensive and remedial spending, like health care, pollution abatement, flood control and costs associated with population growth and increasing urbanization — including crime prevention, highway construction, water treatment and school expansion.
 Expenditures on all of these increase gross domestic product, although mostly what we aim to buy isn’t an improved standard of living but the restoration or protection of the quality of life we already had.